 In startling contrast, one president disowned the dedicated police warriors safeguarding our nation — while the present nation-leader hones our country's gatekeepers and speaks of courage, bravery and heroism.
 The former's lips were seemingly atrophied in the face of police assassinations.
 The latter equips American cops with not only encouraging words but actions to back it all up.

 It is easy to stand with a president who stands among his nation's cops … hued in blue.

-Stephen Owsinski is a retired law enforcement officer whose career included assignments in the Uniformed Patrol Division and Field Training Officer (FTO) unit.
-He is currently a senior OpLens contributor, a researcher and a writer.
-This OpLens article is used with permission.
+Stephen Owsinski is a retired law enforcement officer whose career included assignments in the Uniformed Patrol Division and field training officer (FTO) unit.
+He is currently a senior OpsLens contributor, a researcher, and a writer.
+This OpsLens article is used with permission.